Roof Shape and Design

 Boards, sheets and insulation

 The Leka roof has internal boards one third of the weight of plasterboard and external sheets that are stronger but lighter than plywood or MDF.
-Celotex insulation sheets are installed on top of the internal Leka boards with a 15mm gap.
+Celotex or equivalent insulation sheets are installed on top of the internal Leka boards with a 15mm gap.
 This creates a warm air barrier to guarantee thermal efficiency.
-The Celotex sheets weigh around 1.5kg per square metre and the Leka boards around the same.
+The Celotex or equivalent sheets weigh around 1.5kg per square metre and the Leka boards around the same.

 Of course, the extensive engineering time we put into developing the GRP for our lightweight tiled conservatory roof would be pointless if the tiles on top of it added too many kilos of weight.
 We found the solution in engineered tiles, which are strong, durable and available in a wide range of different colours.